When is the next green and amber list update announcement?

 When will the green list be reviewed and updated?

 The lists are expected to be updated “every three weeks”.
-That timeframe indicates that the next list review will be on Thursday 15 July, with changes coming into effect within the week after that date.
+The next review is likely to happen on or around 4 August, with changes coming into effect at some point the following week.

 Amends to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.